Travel in Austria

 VIEWS

-The ice cave in Werfen has become a popular tourist site called “World of Ice Giants” (in German: Eisriesenwelt), and hundreds of thousands of tourists arrive each year to tour the cave and see the enormous glaciers inside.
+The ice cave in Werfen has become a popular tourist site called “World of Ice Giants” (Eisriesenwelt), and hundreds of thousands of tourists arrive each year to tour the cave and see the enormous glaciers inside.
 Walking inside the cave is quite challenging and requires climbing up and down many steps.
 The temperature inside always remains around 0 degrees Celsius, so you must come equipped with appropriate clothing and proper shoes.

 A visit to the cave is excellent for rainy days, but it is even more recommended on beautiful days (so you can also enjoy the spectacular views of the entire area).